 Agatha Christie (1890-1976) was to all accounts the most popular author of all time.
 She began publishing with the novel The Mysterious Affair at Styles (1920), which introduced her most famous character, the detective Hercule Poirot.
 Nicknamed The Queen of Crime, Christie’s books and plays specialised in murder mysteries – she patented a formula that usually took place at a locale and offered up a variety of suspects each with good reason to be the murderer and equally good reason to have doubt cast on them, before the elaborate plot would be revealed by her detective in the last chapter.
 During her lifetime, she produced 66 novels, including classics such as Murder on the Orient Express (1934), Death on the Nile (1937), Appointment with Death (1938), Evil Under the Sun (1941), Sparkling Cyanide (1945) and The Mirror Crack’d (1962), among many others.

 And Then There Were None was originally published under the title Ten Little Niggers (1939), a title taken from a children’s rhyme.
 This was promptly changed to And Then There Were None in the US printing, while subsequent reprintings have substituted the more acceptable Ten Little Indians (although even that has fallen out of favour nowadays).
 This was purportedly the top selling of all of Christie’s books.
 Christie also wrote a stage adaptation Ten Little Niggers (1943).
-The story has been adapted to the screen a number of times before with And Then There Were None (1945), Ten Little Indians (1965), the all-star And Then There Were None (1974), a Russian version Ten Little Indians (1987) and Ten Little Indians (1989).
+The story has been adapted to the screen a number of times before with And Then There Were None (1945), Ten Little Indians (1965), the all-star And Then There Were None (1974), a Russian version Ten Little Indians (1987) and Ten Little Indians (1989) and subsequently the French mini-series They Were Ten (2020).
 There was even a Bollywood version Gumnaam (1965).
 Hideo Nakata’s Incite Mill (2010) was also made as a homage, while Mario Bava drew on the basic plot for his giallo film Twitch of the Death Nerve (1971), which was a prototypical influence on the slasher film.